Drunk Driving Accidents in NYC

 Anyone involved in a vehicle accident with a drunk driver should call 911 immediately for medical attention and to file a police report.
 If you have suffered a serious injury or lost a loved one in a drunk driving accident in Brooklyn, the Bronx, Queens, Manhattan, or Staten Island, you should then contact the New York City DWI accident attorneys at Kaplan Law as soon as possible.
 Prompt notification empowers us to investigate the accident scene most effectively, speak with witnesses while the accident is still fresh in their memory, and review your medical prognosis to pursue an accurate claim for damages.
 This professional investigation is parallel to the criminal investigation done by the NYPD or county law enforcement.
 If their pursuit of the drunk driver results in a conviction, it certainly could positively impact your civil claims against the defendant(s).
 There are also deadlines for filing DWI injury claims, so it’s important to act quickly.
 We are committed to diligently representing your interests and working hard to see that justice is obtained for you and your family.
-You can reach us in the City at (212) 563-1900 or on Long Island at (516) 399-2364 or by filling out this form for a free assessment of your case.
+You can reach us in the City at (212) 563-1900 or on Long Island at (516) 399-2364 or by filling out a form for a free assessment of your case.

 Do I need an attorney to handle my claim?